msinilo/nhl_rating/README.md

 ***Highest rated team that did not make the playoffs***: Boston
 Glicko RDs are all in the 53.5 - 56.5 range
 Both systems 'predicted' playoffs outcomes with the same accuracy - 10/15 series correct (using regular season ratings, not updating based on playoff scores).
 San Jose was the most surprising, they defeated higher rated teams twice (LAK & STL).
 Glicko period was set to 4 days, otherwise it'd react to changes too slowly.
 This is much shorter than recommended period (should be 5-10 games), but our sample size is small (82 games).
+Script arguments:
+- rating: Glicko or Elo
+- --tau: tau system parameter for Glicko2 (recommended range 0.3-1.2, the lower values prevent big volatility changes)
+- --period_days: day per rating period, Glicko2.
+- --graph: output a SVG rating graph for a given team (e.g. --graph SJS for San Jose)
+- --verbose: verbose logging